Gregorio Ricci-Curbastro: Influences

-The advent of tensor calculus in dynamics goes back to Lagrange, who originated the general treatment of a dynamical system, and to Riemann, who was the first to think about geometry in an arbitrary number of dimensions.
-He was also influenced by the works of Christoffel and of Lipschitz on the quadratic forms.
+The advent of tensor calculus in dynamics goes back to Lagrange, who originated the general treatment of a dynamical system, and to Bernhard Riemann, who was the first to think about geometry in an arbitrary number of dimensions.
+He was also influenced by the works of Elwin Bruno Christoffel and of Rudolf Lipschitz on the quadratic forms.
 In fact, it was essentially Christoffel's idea of covariant differentiation that allowed Ricci-Curbastro to make the greatest progress.

 Recognition

 Ricci-Curbastro received many honours for his contributions.

-He is honoured by mentions in various Academies amongst which are:
+He is honoured by mentions in various Academies, amongst which are: